 Two days later, on July 29, Kuta had a managerial job, with benefits, as a road supervisor for Detroit-based City Shield Security Services.

-“So Monday I contact the MVAA and talk to Rebecca (Allen, a technician) and later that night get a call from Dave (Dunckel, an MVAA strategist), who says he’ll see what he can do,” Kuta says.
+“So Monday I contact the MVAA and talk to a couple of people who said they would see what they could do," Kuta says.
 “And then on Wednesday I get a call from City Shield, I head down there for an interview and get offered the job the same day.
 My first shift was that Friday.
 It was a good week.”

 Kuta’s “good week” highlights what the MVAA is all about.
 As the state-run coordinating agency for Michigan’s 550,000 veterans and their families, the MVAA often gets confused with the federal VA.
 But unlike the VA, the MVAA does not directly provide veteran benefits.
 Instead, the agency was set up by state leaders in 2013 as a one-stop resource center to help veterans navigate the labyrinth of veteran-centric organizations and ultimately get connected to benefits they earned for their service – whether that’s in employment, education, health care, disability or other areas.